The British Shadow Chancellor Kerry McCarthy attended the Pussy Riot trial on Monday to give a bit of extra attention

 A highly-respected international figure, Kirsty will succeed John Kampfner, who leaves at the end of March.
 She will begin her work in the middle of April, leading a team of 20 in Index's London office and 12 staff around the world.

 Kirsty's distinguished career has taken her from Chatham House to the IPPR and the European Commission.
 More recently, she was head of Global Public Policy and Advocacy at Oxfam.
-Currently Senior Associate Fellow, at the Centre for International Studies,
+Currently Senior Associate Fellow, at the Centre for International

-University of Oxford, Kirsty is also an experienced writer, policy analyst and journalist who has written extensively on European and international politics.
+Studies, University of Oxford, Kirsty is also an experienced writer, policy analyst and journalist who has written extensively on European and international politics.

-Kirsty Hughes said: At a time when people around the world are standing up for their right to freedom of expression, often in the most difficult and challenging circumstances, Index has been a vital, internationally renowned, source of news, analysis,
+Kirsty Hughes said: At a time when people around the world are standing up for their right to freedom of expression, often in the most difficult and challenging circumstances, Index has been a vital, internationally renowned, source of news,

-argument, campaigning and hope.
+analysis, argument, campaigning and hope.
 I am greatly looking forward to working with the Index team and its partners.

 After he has stepped down as Chief Executive, John Kampfner will join the Index board.

 Atheists, secularists and supporters of free speech rallied in London to protest what they feel is an increased confidence of Islamists to censor free expression publicly .
-Around 200 people gathered on the steps of the memorial to King George V
+Around 200 people gathered on the steps of the memorial to King

-in Old Palace Yard opposite the House of Lords in Westminster.
+George V in Old Palace Yard opposite the House of Lords in Westminster.

 Anne Marie Waters from the One Law for All group, which protests against sharia law in the United Kingdom, said that freedom of expression was the greatest freedom we have and included the freedom to offend .

 Accusations of Islamophobia against those who reposted the Jesus and Mo webcomic was one of a number of incidents highlighted by speakers.
-Susan Zhuang from the University College London Atheist, Secularist and Humanist society spoke of the reaction to
+Susan Zhuang from the University College London Atheist, Secularist and Humanist society spoke of the

-petition to defend freedom of expression .
+launched an Internet petition to defend freedom of expression .

-The blogger and activist Rhys Morgan, who had been previously threatened with libel for saying that the a clinic operated in Texas by Staislaw Burzynski was charging hundreds of thousands of dollars to cancer patients for unproven treatments, also spoke
+The blogger and activist Rhys Morgan, who had been previously threatened with libel for saying that the a clinic operated in Texas by Staislaw Burzynski was charging hundreds of thousands of dollars to cancer patients for unproven treatments, also

-said that he had got threats of violence including someone saying that his house would be burned down, and was called a God-hater .
+Muslims.
+He also said that he had got threats of violence including someone saying that his house would be burned down, and was called a God-hater .

-The philosophy professor A. C. Grayling and the popular science writer Richard Dawkins both spoke at the rally, with the latter criticising the decision by the organisers of a literary festival in Jaipur, India, to kowtow to a violent threat by
+The philosophy professor A. C. Grayling and the popular science writer Richard Dawkins both spoke at the rally, with the latter criticising the decision by the organisers of a literary festival in Jaipur, India, to kowtow to a violent threat

-rescinding an invitation to the author Salman Rushdie based on a demand by some local Islamic scholar .
+by rescinding an invitation to the author Salman Rushdie based on a demand by some local Islamic scholar .
 (Dawkins joked about how, unlike Islamic scholars, a true 'scholar' studies more than one book .)

 Dawkins argued that people should stop being so damn respectful .
 Without freedom of speech, Dawkins said, society would be in a scientific, technological, moral dark age .

-From the end of next month new subscribers to TalkTalk broadband will be unable to activate their internet connection until
+From the end of next month new subscribers to TalkTalk broadband will be unable to activate their internet connection

-they specify any categories of website access that they would like to block.
+until they specify any categories of website access that they would like to block.

 The TalkTalk ISP has defined nine categories of websites, including porn, dating, gambling, gaming, suicide, social networking and weapons + violence, that can be blocked.
-Subscribers will be alerted automatically either by email or text if the controls
+Subscribers will be alerted automatically either by email or text if the

-are subsequently changed.
+controls are subsequently changed.

 TalkTalk already provides subscribers with the opportunity to block access to websites through its HomeSafe service, but currently they not prompted to choose website blocking and the default is for no sites to be blocked.
-So far 240,000 subscribers have
+So far 240,000

-elected for website blocks to be imposed.
+subscribers have elected for website blocks to be imposed.

 The children's minister, Tim Loughton, praised TalkTalk and said he hoped other internet service providers would offer similar services shortly: